The Film & Video Production Company

 - 2D and 3D Animation

-This area, along with editing and color grading, is where our principal, Chris Layhe, is a little different in the way he came up the ladder.
+Camerawork (or Videography, Cinematography and the Director of Photography role), along with Editing and Color Grading, is where I’m a little different in the way I came up the ladder.

-The big benefit of this is that it means CLAi can take on small documentary style projects with just a 2 or 3 person crew and be able to direct, DoP, and handle audio recording and lighting at a very high level of quality and sophistication – and a very high probability of getting terrific results every time.
-On an even smaller scale Chris can go out solo as a cinematographer to capture b-roll or shoot interviews for those projects that simply have no budget – like many non-profit and arts videos.
+The big benefit of this is that it means CLAi can take on small documentary style projects with just a 2 or 3 person crew and be able to direct, DP, and handle audio recording and lighting at a very high level of quality and sophistication – and a very high probability of getting terrific results every time.
+On an even smaller scale I can go out solo as a cinematographer to capture b-roll or shoot interviews for those projects that simply have no budget or more people would be invasive – as is the case with many non-profit and arts videos.

-Shooting is also an area where CLAi do things differently in terms of our rapid scaling capability.
-Other than Chris we don’t have any shoot crew on full time staff.
-We much prefer to bring in the right crew for any project on a contracted basis, and over our years in the business have assembled a huge database of friends and associates to call on to do this, in the Bay area, across the US and Europe.
+This is where CLAi do things differently in terms of our rapid scaling capability.
+Other than myself we don’t have any shoot crew on full time staff.
+I much prefer to bring in the right crew for any project on a contracted basis, and over the years in the business I have assembled a huge database of friends and associates to call on to do this, in the Bay area, across the US and Europe.

-We do this for three reasons.
-First, it allows us to fit exactly the right skill to each role that we need to fill – if we need to bring in a camera operator to shoot a fast moving subject like a hockey game then we bring in a cinematographer with many years of doing nothing but shoot that sport.
-If we had an in-house camera operator then he would be expected to shoot everything from hockey to still life products, and have no significant experience at any one subject.
-Obviously the guy who does nothing but shoot hockey is going to be the one you want behind the camera to give the best probability of getting every shot just so.
+I do this for three reasons.
+It allows me to fit exactly the right skill to each role that we need to fill – if we need to bring in a camera operator to shoot a fast moving subject like a hockey game, then we bring in a cinematographer with many years of doing nothing but shoot that sport.
+If we had an in-house camera operator then he would be expected to shoot everything from hockey to still life products, and have no significant experience of any one subject.
+Obviously the guy who does nothing but shoot hockey is the one you want behind the camera to give the best probability of getting every shot just so.

-Secondly is availability, the best crew people are self-employed so that they can both earn a decent living and choose the jobs they take – and we only want the best.
+Secondly is availability, most of the best crew people are self-employed so that they can earn a decent living and choose the jobs they take – and I only want the best.

 The last factor is cost, we don’t want to ask our clients to pay for the overheads and downtime that come with in-house crew members (because you certainly aren’t shooting 7 days a week) which increase the rates that have to be charged significantly.
 By choosing our crew members we are able to pick the right people for both the budget and shoot complexity and allow them to work to their capabilities – not every project needs an A list audio recordist who would get bored silly monitoring one lavaliere microphone!

-We are very open about this side of CLAi's makeup...
+I'm very open about this side of CLAi's makeup... and the reasons why I choose to go this direction.

-The flip side on the shooting front is that we have always run our own state of the art equipment rather than renting gear on every project.
-As you can see on our in-house gear list we run Sony F5, FS7 and A7Sii cameras in 4k RAW, along with the best of Leica and PL lenses, audio, lighting and gaffer gear – and we have a selection of every flavor of RED camera on call through our RED network.
-This means we only need to get equipment from rental houses when we need some specialist gear – be it camera based or lighting based.
+The flip side on the shooting front is that I have always run our own state of the art equipment rather than renting gear on every project.
+As you can see on our in-house gear list we run Arri Alexa Plus, RED Dragon and Sony A7Sii cameras in 4k RAW, along with the best of Leica, Nikon, Art and PL lenses, audio, lighting and gaffer gear – and have a selection of every other flavor of RED and Arri cameras on call through our professional resource network.
+This means I only need to get equipment from rental houses when we need some specialist gear – be it camera, audio or lighting based.